Bachelor of Science in

 Computational Mathematics

 The Bachelor of Science in Computational Mathematics, available at Embry-Riddle's Daytona Beach Campus, provides a solid foundation in the application of mathematics across disciplines that require quantitative analysis.
-This program develops strong analytical and problem-solving skills related to computing, mathematics, statistics, and basic science.
+This program, housed in the College of Arts & Sciences, develops strong analytical and problem-solving skills related to computing, mathematics, statistics, and basic science.

 All majors in the Computational Mathematics program, regardless of track, are encouraged to engage in industrial research opportunities under the guidance of faculty members.
 Students enrolled in this interdisciplinary major select the Data Science Track or the Engineering Application Track.